jancarloviray/nodejs-tdd-sandbox/README.md

 Introduction
 ------------

 Sandbox for quick TDD practice.
 Easy.
 Quick.
 Painless.
-Uses Mocha, Chai, Sinon and Testem
+Uses Mocha, Chai, Sinon and Testem. *Samples have been included*

 Put your source files in `src/`.
 Test files should go to `test/`.